anaisbetts/typechat-cli/README.md

 typechat-cli will dump a single JSON array out containing all of the results, in the same order as the files given.

+### How do I choose OpenAI or Ollama?

+typechat-cli works with both OpenAI as well as [Ollama](https://ollama.ai/).
+Setting the appropriate environment variable will choose which one to use:

+- `OLLAMA_ENDPOINT` - the base URL to use for Ollama, `http://localhost:11434` is the usual one that Ollama runs on
+- `OPENAI_API_KEY` - the API key to use for OpenAI

 ### What model does this use?

-By default, this uses `gpt-4` though you can override it with the `-m` parameter.
-For many tasks, `gpt-3.5-turbo` will work and is _much_ cheaper!
+By default, this uses `gpt-4` for OpenAI and `llama2` for Ollama, though you can override it with the `-m` parameter.
+For many tasks, `gpt-3.5-turbo` will work and is _much_ cheaper if using OpenAI!

 ### Getting more verbose information